vib-tcp/ml-summerschool-2025/topic-3_SpatialOmics/README.md

-Connecting the SODA kernel to an Ondemand Jupyter Lab session.
+Connecting the SODA kernel to an VSC Tier1 Ondemand Jupyter Lab session.

 SSH to the node that your Code Server is running.